ili3p/Jnle14Results/README.md

 	`java -jar runnable_jars/JnleResults.jar`

-5. The result files by default are in `jnle_results` folder, if you move them just supply the location as an argument to the previous command, example. `java -jar runnable_jars/JnleResults.jar  new_jnle_results/`
+5. The result files by default are in the `jnle_results` folder, if you move them just supply the new location as an argument to the previous command, example. `java -jar runnable_jars/JnleResults.jar  new_jnle_results/`